decentralized-identity/keri/docs/Q-and-A.md

 First use a public identifier and then set up a private pairwise connection.\
 You don't need to a strong correlation of your public identifier to you as an entity, but only to your "local" reputation, expressed by the KEL itself.\
-The correlation in KERI is never public, always private. _Spam_ goes away because of the provable assestation.\
+The correlation in KERI is never public, always private. _Spam_ goes away because of the provable attestation.\
 (_SamMSmith_) and (_@Chunningham_)

 # Q&A section Private Key Management